murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 cd rust-wasm-svelte-worker
 ```

 We'll create the Rust renderer module first.
-Started by initializing a Rust library for the WASM renderer.
+Start by initializing a Rust library for the WASM renderer:

 ```
 mkdir rust-renderer